TanBinh93/tanbinhphan.github.io/_pages/cv.md

 * 12/2020-12/2021: Postdoctoral researcher at University of Clinic Wuerzburg, Germany
-  * Duties included: This work is a collaborative project between University ClinicWuerzburg, Germany and KU Leuven, Belgium.
+  * Duties included: This work is a collaborative project between University Clinic Wuerzburg, Germany and KU Leuven, Belgium.
 The aim of this work is to estimate the motion of the myocardial through 3D echocardiography.

 * 10/2017-11/2020: Doctoral researcher at University of Lorraine